Richard Hatchett

-Richard Hatchett is an American oncologist and epidemiologist who has been serving as chief executive officer of the Coalition for Epidemic Preparedness Innovations (CEPI) in Oslo and London since 2017.
+Richard Hatchett is an American oncologist and epidemiologist who has been chief executive officer of the Coalition for Epidemic Preparedness Innovations (CEPI) in Oslo and London since 2017.
 He was awarded the Secretary of Health and Human Services's Award for Distinguished Service.

 Early life and education

 Hatchett grew up in Alabama.
 He graduated from Vanderbilt University and Vanderbilt University School of Medicine.
 He completed an internship and residency in Internal Medicine at New York Hospital – Cornell Medical Center, and a fellowship in Medical Oncology at the Duke University Hospital.
 He was also a research associate at the National Heart & Lung Institute at Imperial College London and spent three months in northeast Gabon investigating three closely related Ebola outbreaks.

 Career

 Early career

 In 2001, Hatchett worked as an attending in the urgent care center at Memorial Sloan Kettering Cancer Center in New York City and was planning to start an oncology fellowship in the summer of 2002.
 In the immediate aftermath of the September 11 attacks, he volunteered at the World Trade Center site.
 He subsequently moved to Washington, D.C. to help set up the new Medical Reserve Corps (MRC) in 2002.